giantswarm/docs/src/content/getting-started/install-an-application/_index.md

 ## Step 1: Check applications installed in the cluster

 First we will take a look to the existing applications already running in the cluster.
 By default the cluster has some default apps to make the cluster operational.
-Since you can have more than one cluster in the namespace lets filter the apps by the cluster name.
+Since you can have more than one cluster in the namespace, let's filter the apps by the cluster name.

+Ensure you are logged into the management cluster.

 ```nohighlight
 kubectl gs -n org-namespace get apps | grep CLUSTER_ID